barissimsek/interviewkit/README.md

 # SRE Interview Kit

+I collected number of resources for you that will prepare you for an SRE interview in the top companies.
+Too much information is disinformation.
+So don't waste your time with the noise.
+Try to study and complete following list first.

 ## System Design
 * Scaling Instagram Infrastructure: https://www.youtube.com/watch?v=hnpzNAPiC0E, InfoQ
 * Scaling Memcache at Facebook: https://www.usenix.org/system/files/conference/nsdi13/nsdi13-final170_update.pdf, Facebook Inc